 Richard Silas is the Vice-President, Corporate Development and Corporate Secretary of the Company and was appointed to such offices on May 12, 2021.
 The Company is a party to a consulting agreement with a private company controlled by Richard Silas (the "Silas Agreement") to provide, on an independent contractor basis, certain corporate and administrative services to the Company, at an annual base fee of \$220,000 (\$18,333 per month) to be reviewed annually.
 Mr. Silas' most recent salary increase occurred on April 1, 2023.
-See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Mr. Silas during the fiscal years ended December 31, 2023 and 2022.
+See the summary compensation table under the heading "Director and Named Executive Officer compensation, excluding compensation securities" above for details of the executive compensation paid to Mr. Silas during the fiscal years ended December 31, 2024 and 2023.

-Each of the Anderson Agreement, the Dea Agreement, the Smith Agreement and the Silas Agreement provides for termination payments in certain circumstances.
-Each of James Anderson, Lisa Dea, Hernan Dorado Smith and Richard Silas will be entitled to receive, directly or indirectly, a lump sum termination payment equal to one times their annual compensation (i.e. base fee/salary plus annual bonus, if applicable) in the event they are terminated without cause (or by the executive for good reason) or two times their annual compensation if terminated without cause (or by the executive for good reason) or two times their annual compensation if terminated without cause (or by the executive for good reason) following a change of control of the Company.
+Each of the Anderson Agreement, the Davila Agreement, the Lee Agreement, the Smith Agreement and the Silas Agreement provided for or provides for termination payments in certain circumstances.
+Each of James Anderson, Danny Lee and Richard Silas will be entitled to receive, directly or indirectly, a lump sum termination payment equal to one times their annual compensation (i.e. base fee/salary plus annual bonus, if applicable) in the event they are terminated without cause (or by the executive for good reason) or two times their annual compensation if terminated without cause (or by the executive for good reason) following a change of control of the Company.

-The following table sets out the estimated incremental payments payable to the above Named Executive Officers of the Company that would have been triggered by, or result from, a change of control, severance, termination or constructive dismissal as at December 31, 2023:
+The following table sets out the estimated incremental payments payable to the above Named Executive Officers of the Company that would have been triggered by, or result from, a change of control, severance, termination or constructive dismissal as at December 31, 2024: